codenamephp/chef.cookbook.dev/README.md

 ### VSCode
 Installs [VSCode][vscode_url] from package using the [Sous Chefs vscode cookbook][sc_vscode_url].
 Extensions can also be installed by giving the users and extensions as hashmap in the attributes.
+This recipe and the attributes are now deprecated.
+Just use the resources.

 ### Jetbrains Toolbox
 The `jetbrains_toolbox` recipe installs the jetbrains toolbox to a shared location and adds an X-Server startup script so it will be installed for each user on first